sygel-technology/sy-sale-workflow/so_group_stock_user_read/README.rst

 #.
 Go to Sales module
 #.
 Create new Sale
 #.
-Add a storable product
+Add a storable product by clicking on 'Search More...'' to view the 'Forecasted Quantity' and the 'Quantity on Hand' of the products.
 #.
 Confirm the sale
 #.
 Go to stosk picking by clicking on the delivery button